kyberbits/prism/README.md

 ## Features
 - No layout support
 - No CSS classes (almost)
-- Dark and Light mode build-in
+- Dark and Light mode built-in

 ## Control of Dark Mode
-- Default: match system (prefers-color-scheme)
+- Defaults to Dark Mode but matches system if available (prefers-color-scheme)
 - Disable Dark Mode: Add `disable-dark-mode` class to the `<html>` tag
-- Force Dark Mode: Add `force-dark-mode` class to the `<html>` tag
+- Disable Light Mode: Add `disable-light-mode` class to the `<html>` tag

 ## Option 1: Use Everything
 Import the combined CSS file: [./prism.css](./prism.css)